tess-jl/aws-developer-course/notes/17_ECS_ECR_Fargate_Docker.md

 -* security groups on instance --> ONLY operates on instance level NOT task level, can not attach SG to a task

 -AWS provisions containers for us and assigns them ENI

+security groups do not matter when an instance registers with the ECS service

+Set the host and port of the X-Ray daemon listener.
+By default, the SDK uses 127.0.0.1:2000 for both trace data (UDP) and sampling (TCP).
+Use this variable if you have configured the daemon to listen on a different port or if it is running on a different host.